p-elsie/TeensyIrBlaster/README.md

 # TeensyIrBlaster
-A flexible Teensy based IR Blaster
+A Teensy based IR Blaster - for a specific use case.